It’s an excellent time to consider mortgages in Portugal. The Portuguese housing market is extremely solid with good potential for future growth.

 Do I need life insurance to get a Portuguese mortgage?

-Most banks require you to have life insurance in place before you sign the mortgage offer.
-Life insurance policies in Portugal are typically inexpensive.
+Most banks require you to have life insurance in place before you take out a mortgage, especially if you’re an older applicant or you have certain medical conditions.
+Life insurance policies in Portugal are usually inexpensive.
+You can take one out through your bank, or through an insurance broker.